OpenAI Five crushes Dota2 world champs, and soon you can lose to it too

 You’ll need to sign up ahead of time, though: The system will only be available to play from Thursday night at 6 PM to the very end of Sunday, Pacific time.
 They need to reserve the requisite amount of computing resources to run the thing, so sign up now if you want to be sure to get a spot.

 OpenAI’s team writes that this is the last we’ll hear of this particular iteration of the system; it’s done competing (at least in tournaments) and will be described more thoroughly in a paper soon.
-They’ll continue to work in the Dota2 environment because it’s interesting, but what exactly the goals, means, or limitations will be are yet to be announced.
+They’ll continue to work in the Dota2 environment because it’s interesting, but what exactly the goals, means or limitations will be are yet to be announced.